A background image featuring a brown leather couch and a coffee table.

 Research Overview

-A brief overview of the research we conducted is available for downlaod
+A brief overview of the research we have conducted so far is available for download.

 Published Resources